Fcabla/DBpedia-abstracts-to-RDF/docs/coding-week6.md

 After trying to remove the function and inspect the results I have some doubts that I will discuss with my tutor, for example in the sentence `Alain Connes | is | a Professor at the Collège de France` I suppose that Alain connes will be of type professor and place of work COllege de France, but a resource can be of type Professor? should I replace the resource professor by the type (DBpedia) of the resource professor (in this case it is professor)?

 ## Conclusions
-In conclusion, this week we have tested different tools and declared a plan for the translation of the texts in the triples to RDF.
+In conclusion, this week we have tested different tools and declared a plan for the translation of the texts in the triples into RDF.
 We have also continued to improve the text processing with the use of the coreference plugin.
 I still consider that the splitting of the objects in the triples should be improved as in some cases very strange sub triples are produced.

 During the next week I will be creating the lookup table and the mechanism to substitute the predicates by the properties inside the lookup table, as well as improving the translation of the objects and subjects.
 In weeks 9 and 10 the web application will be built, by command line and some statistics and benchmarks will be extracted.